quockhangdev/quockhangdev/README.md

 ### Hi there 👋, my name is Khang.
 I am from Fuixlabs.

+I am currently a master's student in Computer Science at Can Tho University after graduating from the university with a bachelor's degree in Computer Science at the same university.

-💬 I have more than two year of experience working as a backend developer at the moment.
+Beside that, 💬 I also have more than two year of experience working as a backend developer at the moment.

 ### Several of the projects I have worked on include: